joemorrow/DrinkBlue.us/README.md

 Order accordingly, and enjoy!
 It's going to be a long four years...

-* We know about most major brands, but we'd love your help entering your favorite crafts and micros.
+\* We know about most major brands, but we'd love your help entering your favorite crafts and micros.

-# DrinkBlue is
+### DrinkBlue is:

 &copy; 2016
-@joemorrow
+Joe Morrow
 https://github.com/joemorrow